WCY-dt/MrRSS/docs/BUILD_REQUIREMENTS.md

 xcode-select --install
 ```

-**Note**: macOS has native support for systray through AppKit, so no additional libraries are needed.
+**Note**: macOS has native support for systray through AppKit, but due to AppDelegate symbol conflicts with Wails v2, system tray is currently disabled on macOS.

 #### Application Bundle